 As I mentioned above, sometimes hackers buy ads and put malware in them, and those ads can potentially appear on any website that serves ads.

 - Use reputable ad networks.
 This is tricky, because ad networks don’t share the fact that they’ve had malware.
 If you get malware in your ads, it’s hard to track down.
 I can tell you that the vast majority of problem ads I’ve had were video ads, for some reason.
-After my horrible experience with Altitude Digital, I gave up on video ads.

 - Use DFP or a DFP manager like AdThrive.
 DFP is a Google product for displaying ads on websites.
 It’s so user-unfriendly I would call it “user hateful”, but one of these days I’m going to try to put together a basic guide.
 Because Google is very good at detecting malware, and they will let you know if one of your other ad networks is serving it.

 - Set a price floor, if available.
 Some ad networks allow you set a price floor.
 Once they have no more ads above that price, they start sending your impressions to a passback network you’ve provided.
 The lower the price floor, the higher your fill rate will be, which is a good thing.
 But always keep a price for of at least $.10-$.15.
 I’ve done that for years, and I believe it keeps a lot of the malware ads out.
 (They’re not going to spend a lot to reach people they want to steal from.)

 It’s so important to find a host that’s really good at security, especially in shared hosting where another client may not be so good at updating their plug-ins and all this good stuff we’ve been talking about.